flowtoolz/flowtoolz.github.io/_posts/2019-08-26-code-is-structured-by-nesting-and-dependence.md

 ---
-title: "Code is Structured by Composition and Dependence"
+title: "Code is Structured by Nesting and Dependence"
 layout: post
-excerpt: "In part 4 of this series, we show how dependencies between composed code artifacts define the structural side of architecture."
+excerpt: "In part 4 of this series, we show how dependencies between hierarchically composed code artifacts define the structure of code."
 image_url: /blog-images/software-development/architecture/zen-stack.jpg
 keywords: software architecture, software, architecture, zen, code quality, software quality, book, software development, architecture pattern, design pattern, productivity, philosophy, dependence, object-oriented design
 ---

 <img style="margin-left:auto;margin-right:auto;display:block;" src="/blog-images/software-development/architecture/zen-stack.jpg" title="{{ page.title }}" alt="{{ page.title }}. {{ page.keywords }}">

-In this text, we establish the notion that architecture is technically determined by dependencies.
+In this text, we establish the notion that architecture is determined by structural composition and dependencies.
 The texts follwing this one will build upon all introduced ideas and ultimately tie everything together.

 ## Code Artifacts